lstar93/InverseKinematicsANN/README.md

 > usage: cli [-h] --generate-data --shape {circle,cube,cube_random,random,spring,random_dist} [--verbose] [--example] [--to-file TO_FILE]

-Example usage for shape is returned from '--example' subcommand:
+Example usage for shape can be listed using **--example** parameter:

-> cli.py --generate-data --shape random_dist --example
+> cli --generate-data --shape random_dist --example
 >> --generate-data --shape random_dist --dist normal --samples 100 --std_dev 0.35 --limits 0,3;0,4;0,5

-To save points to .csv file use **--to-file** parameter with filename argument i.e. **circle.csv**.
-Generated points can be printed in commandline and printer if **--verbose** was set.
+To save points as .csv file use **--to-file** parameter with csv filename argument.
+Generated points can be printed as command output and then plotted if **--verbose** parameter was set.

-> cli.py --generate-data --shape circle --radius 3 --samples 20 --center 1,11,2 --to-file circle.csv
+> cli --generate-data --shape circle --radius 3 --samples 20 --center 1,11,2 --to-file circle.csv

-Second operation is calculating robotic arm inverse kinematics.
+Second CLI operation is calculating robotic arm inverse kinematics.
 Robot joints angles are returned in the same order as coresponding destination points.
 Inverse kinematics method must be set explicitly, **ann** or **fabrik**.

-> usage: cli [-h] --inverse-kine --method {ann,fabrik} [--list-models] --points POINTS [--to-file TO_FILE] [--verbose] [--show-path] [--separate-plots
+> usage: cli [-h] --inverse-kine --method {ann,fabrik} [--list-models] --points POINTS [--to-file TO_FILE] [--verbose] [--show-path] [--separate-plots]

-**--verbose** and **--to-file** parameters work as well here. **--separate-plots** is used to separate plots for input trajcetory and trajectory based on predicted angles.
-ANN mandatory parameter is model name, all available models in repository are in **models** directory, they can be listed by setting **--list-models** if ann algorithm was choosed.
+**--verbose** and **--to-file** parameters works here as well.
+ANN mandatory parameter is model name, all available models in repository are in **models** directory, they can be listed by setting **--list-models** if ann algorithm was choosed. **--separate-plots** is used to separately plot input trajcetory and trajectory based on predicted angles.

-> python .\cli.py --inverse-kine --method ann --list-models
+> cli --inverse-kine --method ann --list-models
->>Available models:
+>> Available models:
->>>roboarm_model_1674153800-982793.h5
+>>> roboarm_model_1674153800-982793.h5

-**--model** parameter must be set explicitly
+For ANN algorithm **--model** parameter is mandatory:
-> cli.py --inverse-kine --method ann --model models/roboarm_model_1674153800-982793.h5 --points spring.csv --verbose
+> cli --inverse-kine --method ann --model models/roboarm_model_1674153800-982793.h5 --points spring.csv --verbose

+Same operation for **fabrik**:

+> cli --inverse-kine --method fabrik --points spring.csv --verbose

 <br>

 ### RPC broker
 RPC broker works by default on localhost:5672 (default RabbitMQ address and port).
 Broker has single queue named 'ikine_queue'.
 Example Client can be found in examples directory (rpc_client.py).
-To start IK broker first RabbitMQ service must be working.
+To start IK broker first RabbitMQ service must be installed and started.

+Running instance is simple:

+> python rpc_broker.py

+If at least one instance of broker is running example client can be used:

+> python examples/rpc_client.py

+this operation will show example usage.

 ## Demonstration